-There was no triggering event in the first quarter of 2021 that would cause us to believe the value of crude oil and natural gas producing properties should be impaired.
-Factors considered included higher future strip prices for the first quarter of 2021 compared to the fourth quarter of 2020, and that the Company incurred no significant capital expenditures in the period related to the fields in the Etame Marin block.
+There was no triggering event in the three and six months ended June 30, 2021 that would cause the Company to believe the value of crude oil and natural gas producing properties should be impaired.
+Factors considered included higher future strip prices for the second quarter of 2021 compared to the first quarter of 2021, and that the Company incurred no significant capital expenditures in the period related to the fields in the Etame Marin block.

-Declining forecasted oil prices in the first quarter of 2020 caused us to perform an impairment review during this period.
+There was no triggering event in the second quarter of 2020 that would cause the Company to believe the value of crude oil and natural gas producing properties should be impaired.
+Factors considered included higher future strip prices for the second quarter of 2020 compared to the first quarter of 2020, and that the Company incurred no significant capital expenditures in the period related to the fields in the Etame Marin block.
+Declining forecasted oil prices in the first quarter of 2020 caused the Company to perform an impairment review during this period.
 The impairment test was performed using the year end 2019 independently prepared reserve report, estimated reserves for the South East Etame 4H well completed in March 2020 and forward price curves.
 The Company performed a recoverability test as defined under ASC 932 and ASC 360, noting that the undiscounted cash flows related to the Etame, Avouma, Ebouri, Southeast Etame and North Tchibala fields were less than the book values for these fields resulting in the Company recording a \$30.6 million impairment loss to write down the Company's investment in each field to their fair value of \$15.6 million.